DaveHigs/manjaro-lambda-theme/README.md

-Unnoficial fork of lambda theme for Oh my fish with manjaro colors.
+Unofficial fork of lambda theme for Oh my fish with manjaro colors.